Cynthia V. Gudino B.A.

 Address: Boston University Department of Medicine, Section of Infectious Diseases.
 650 Albany st X-620.
 Boston, MA 02118

-I am originally from Whittier, California.
+I am originally from Southern California.
 I have been in Boston since 2003 studying and working at Boston University.
 I am one of five children, a big family that keeps me active, loved and happy.
-Currently I am interested in pursuing a career in Biological Safety and management.
+Currently I am interested in pursuing a career in Public Health, Environmental Health.
 My interests are broad: art, immunology, business, music and family.
 I have been working as a research technician and manager of the Genco laboratory since 2007.
 I was an undergraduate volunteer, under the supervision of Takashi Ukai and Xinyan (Lucy) Liu, in the Genco lab for one year prior to my position.
 I have high hopes, dreams and enthusiasm for what I do and what I wish to do in the future and am grateful for my experiences in the lab.

 The innate immune system is our body’s first line of defense against foreign organisms.
 It recognizes, recruits and destroys invading bacteria.
 My research looks at activation of cells of the innate immune system, through cytokine and chemokine production, by the periodontal pathogen Porphyromonas gingivalis.
 Recently research has shown an association between P.gingivalis and the risk for cardiovascular disease.
 P.gingivalis causes a chronic inflammatory disorder through the Toll-like receptor pathway.
 I look at P.gingivalis infection in knockdown mouse models (TLRs, IL-1b, IL-1) and cell lines analyzing the host-response to infection–atherosclerosis, inflammation, and pathogenesis.